hpcleuven/VscDocumentation/source/accounts/mfa_login_firewall.rst

            # or
            ssh -A vsc98765@firewall.vscentrum.be

      .. tab-item:: Tier-1 sofia
         :sync: sofia

-      * Connect to ``firewall.vscentrum.be`` with your terminal application of choice and with agent forwarding enabled.
-With e.g. OpenSSH you can do:
+        Connect to ``firewall.vscentrum.be``.
+With e.g. OpenSSH you can
+        do:

         .. code-block:: bash

            ssh -A vsc98765@firewall.vscentrum.be

   PuTTY users can find the agent forwarding option under the 'Connection -> SSH -> Auth' tab.
   OpenSSH users may also automatically enable agent forwarding in their :ref:`SSH config file <ssh_config>`.

 * You will then be shown a URL which you will need to open in a browser: